-We provide (1) e-commerce services, (2) marketing services, (3) listing services, (4) financial services and (5) other value-added services to participants in the PRC real estate and home-related sectors primarily through our websites and our mobile apps.
-In early 2015, we began a transformation from a pure Internet information platform to a transaction-oriented platform that spans online information provision, transaction and financial services, and as a result, our e-commerce businesses have grown rapidly and became the largest source of our revenues in 2015.
+We provide (1) e-commerce services, (2) marketing services, (3) listing services, (4) financial services and (5) other value-added services to participants in the PRC real estate and homerelated sectors primarily through our websites and our mobile apps.
+In early 2015, we began a transformation from a pure Internet information platform to a transaction-oriented platform that spans online information provision, transaction and financial services, and as a result, our e-commerce businesses used to grow rapidly and were the largest source of our revenues in 2015 and 2016.

-Our e-commerce services, first launched in 2011, include SouFun membership services, direct sales services for new homes, online real estate brokerage services, online home-decorating services and online sublease services.
-Our revenues generated from e-commerce services were US\$188.1 million, US\$244.3 million and US\$474.8 million in 2013, 2014 and 2015, respectively, representing 29.5%, 34.8% and 53.7% of our revenues, respectively.
+Our e-commerce services, first launched in 2011, include Fang membership services, online real estate brokerage services, direct sales services for new homes, online home-decorating services and online sublease services.
+Our revenues generated from e-commerce services were US\$244.3 million, US\$474.8 million and US\$577.7 million in 2014, 2015 and 2016, respectively, representing 34.8%, 53.7% and 63.0% of our revenues, respectively.

-SouFun Membership Services.
-We provide both free and paid membership services to the registered members of our SouFun cards on our websites and mobile apps.
+Fang Membership Services.
+We provide both free and paid membership services to the registered members of our Fang cards on our websites and mobile apps.
 Our free services include primarily regular updates regarding local property developments, tours to visit property developments and other services relating to properties purchases.
 Our paid services primarily include offers to home buyers to purchase properties with discounts from our partner developers and dedicated information and related services to facilitate property purchases, which we began to offer in 2011.
 Our membership fees for paid services generally range from RMB5,000 to RMB20,000.
 The discount is reflected as a fixed amount off, or a percentage discount to, the total purchase price paid by a home buyer for a specified property, or a combination of both, which is determined by us and our partner developers.
 The discounts are significantly higher than our membership fees, resulting in net savings for our members.
-Membership fees are refundable until our members use the discounts to purchase properties.
+Membership fees are refundable until our members use the discounts to purchase properties or pursuant to our refund policy.
 Our members pay a specified fee each time in order to be eligible for the discount provided for a particular property.
-To promote our services and reach additional customers, we may promote the property developments through other advertising channels and pay real estate agents for customer referrals.
-In 2015, we offered paid SouFun membership services covering approximately 3,000 property developments in 81cities in China.
-Our revenues from SouFun membership services totaled US\$188.1 million, US\$230.0 million and US\$318.6 million in 2013, 2014 and 2015, respectively, or 29.5%, 32.7% and 36.1% of our total revenues for the same periods.
+To promote our services and reach additional customers, we may promote the property developments in 81 cities in China.
+Our revenues from Fang membership services totaled US\$230.5 million, US\$185.1 million and US\$114.7 million in 2014, 2015 and 2016, respectively, or 32.8%, 21.0% and 12.5% of our total revenues for the same periods.